#2841 $1,250Mixed lace tea dress, c.1910

-Our dress brings to mind a story told by celebrated designer Cecil Beaton (My Fair Lady).
-As a boy in London before WWI, he was taken to an open air entertainment.
-It was a theatrical garden party for charity, where glamorous actresses sold ice cream and autographed photos.
-He recalls the indelible impression made by the lovely white tea dresses.
+Our dress brings to mind a story told by designer Cecil Beaton (My Fair Lady).
+As a boy in London before WWI, he was taken to a theatrical charity garden party, where glamorous actresses sold ice cream and autographed photos.
+He recalls the indelible impression made by the pristine white tea dresses.

 The condition is almost Excellent.
 There are no obvious flaws, just gentle wear.